 If you have OCD you probably feel extremely frustrated by the obsessive thoughts and your inability to stop those compulsive behaviours.
 If family and friends don’t understand what you’re going through, you can also feel quite isolated and alone.

-Our Recovery Groups offer a safe, relaxed space to talk about your experience with people who do understand – who are going through the same experience.
-The Groups are also a great chance to learn recovery strategies.
+Our Recovery Group offers a safe, relaxed space to talk about your experience with people who do understand – who are going through the same experience.
+The Group is also a great chance to learn recovery strategies.

 For more information about the group visit the Recovery Groups page.

 We can chat to you over the phone or face-to-face at one of our Centacare offices.
 We offer up to 6 free one-on-one sessions, but can tailor this to your individual needs.

 One of our PACE team can tell you more about this service at 8303 6660 or you can email us at email@example.com.